joreilly86/flocode-python-essentials/01-housekeeping.md

 - Jupyter notebooks for interactive exploration
 - Git and GitHub for version control

-If you want a quickest-path setup, the [Lean Startup walkthrough](python-for-engineers-lean-startup.md) gets you coding in a notebook with the essentials installed.
+If you want a quickest-path setup, start with the [Flocode Python Starter Kit](python-starter-kit/README.md) and run the included script to get coding immediately.

 ---